 After tons of research and much needed prayer, I came to the conclusion that I needed to take the plunge and try it for our family.

 I absolutely loved the idea of bringing beautiful art and poetry into a language arts program, along side good values and amazing literature!

 The thing I was most looking forward to though?

-Coming from the K12 program, where my son was using 5 different course books for language arts alone, this seemed incredibly inviting to me!
-I absolutely loved the idea of spending less time on school work and more quality time enjoying the learning process!
+Coming from the K12 program, where my elementary aged son was using 5 different course books for language arts alone.
+I absolutely loved the idea of spending less time on school work and more quality time enjoying the learning process together.